top of page

 fire ant mound in lawn

-To effectively use diatomaceous earth against fire ants, follow these steps:
+To effectively use diatomaceous earth for managing fire ants, follow these steps:

 Locate the Mounds: The first step is to locate the fire ant mounds on your property.
 These ants build large nests, usually in sunny, open areas.
 Look for dome-shaped mounds with no visible entry or exit holes.